 If there is one ingredient that Mexican cuisine cannot live without it would be the chilli.
 Chillis originated in Mexico and began making their way around the globe during the 15th and 16th centuries after the voyage of Christopher Columbus.
 They are a fruit related to the common sweet capsicum but, as we know, they pack a lot more punch!
 It is the Capsaicin and other related chemicals known as Capsaicinoids in chillis that give them their heat when eaten or applied topically.
 If you have been afraid to add chilli to your Mexican meals in the past, here are some Essential Chillis for Mexican cooking that you can experiment with.

 The jalapeño chilli is typically eaten when it is green, but it turns red when ripe.
 They have a medium heat and can be used fresh as a garnish or added to cooking for warmth and flavour.
+This is something people can learn about in cooking classes (click here for info about options).
+As for getting them, they are the most common one found in American grocery stores.
 You can buy them from the supermarket in jars as well to add to your tacos or to serve alongside your Doña Cholita corn tortillas.

 The Chipotle chilli is a dried and smoked version of the Mexican jalapeño chilli.
 They are added to Mexican cooking for their mild but earthy warmth and spice.
 Dry toast the chipotles and then soak them in water before using.
 They are also available in cans as Chipotles in Adobo sauce, which is a tangy, slightly sweet red sauce.
 They are handy for adding hot, smoky flavouring to Mexican cooking.